devgeniem/wp-admin-only-theme/README.md

 Super minimalistic theme for sites which only need wp-admin dashboard.

-* It redirects non logged in users to `/wp-admin/`.
+* It redirects non logged in users to `/wp-login`.
-* It shows empty error page if admin user goes to frontpage
+* It shows empty error page if admin user visits the frontend.

 This is useful if you have empty main site in WordPress multisites.